reeseovine/dotfiles-old/README.md

 Runs [i3lock-color](https://github.com/Raymo111/i3lock-color) using colors from wal to save lines of code elsewhere.
 You want to make sure you have compositor blurring or something behind it, otherwise your desktop will be visible.

 **mkgameshortcut** *by me*
-Creates an application shortcut given an itch.io game folder so you can add it to Steam or access it from your app launcher.
+Creates an application shortcut given an itch.io game folder so you can access it from your app launcher or add it to Steam.

 **polybar** *by me*
 Starts polybar.
 The `main` bar goes on the primary display and a `secondary` bar goes on all the other ones.